Daily Dose of DIY

 • Supplies for the Paper Christmas Village

-• Paper Christmas Village Step-by-Step Video Tutorial
+• Paper Christmas Village Step-by-Step Tutorial

 • Step 1: Download the SVG File and Upload it to Design Space